 In a recent study, researchers explored the potential of using guarana-loaded liposomes for topical applications.

 However, these active ingredients faced oxidation challenges due to their chemical nature.
-To counter this, researchers introduced nanoparticles, specifically liposomes, improving the bioavailability of the natural product.
+To counter this, researchers introduced nanoparticles, specifically liposomes, to improve the bioavailability of the natural product.

-This breakthrough not only enhances the release of active compounds but also holds promise for minimizing ingredient oxidation in future formulations by manufacturers.
+This breakthrough not only enhances the release of active compounds but also holds promise for minimizing ingredient oxidation in future formulations.
 (Source)

 Future Outlook

-Over the next 20-30 years, the cosmetic ingredients industry will significantly transform with upcycled, bioprospected, and sustainably sourced ingredients.
-Upcycled waste materials, like coffee by-products and fruit peels, will replace traditional ingredients due to their efficacy, cost-effectiveness, and eco-friendly nature.
-Indie brands are already leading this trend, paving the way for major industry players.
+Over the next 20-30 years, the cosmetic ingredients industry will undergo a significant transformation, with a greater emphasis on upcycled, bioprospected, and sustainably sourced ingredients.
+Upcycled waste materials, such as coffee by-products and fruit peels, will replace traditional ingredients due to their efficacy, cost-effectiveness, and eco-friendliness.
+Indie brands are already leading this trend, paving the way for significant industry players.

-This “waste-to-beauty” movement is ready to become the norm, driven by advancing analytical techniques and biotechnologies.
-Both large and niche manufacturers will explore novel sources for cosmetic actives, including bacteria, fungi, algae, and agricultural by-products.
+This “waste-to-beauty” movement is poised to become the norm, driven by advances in analytical techniques and biotechnologies.
+Large and niche manufacturers will explore novel sources for cosmetic actives, including bacteria, fungi, algae, and agricultural by-products.
 Simultaneously, the industry will move away from environmentally and health-concerning ingredients, propelled by consumer activism and regulatory changes.